 My Joseph Beuys Story

-Meanwhile, on my mother’s side—during World War II, my grandmother volunteered with the war effort by storing cooking grease from her neighbours.
+Meanwhile, on my mother’s side… During World War II, my grandmother volunteered with the war effort by collecting cooking grease from her neighbours.
 She kept a vat of fat in her kitchen that was picked up regularly by other volunteers for the glycerins found in lards and such were used in the manufacture of explosives.
-It could be said that allied ammunition made with Gran’s fat collection shot down a particular German plane over the Black Sea.
-KW